TriForceX/MiyooCFW/README.md

 # Miyoo Custom Firmware

-> The custom firmware for **New BittBoy**, **Pocket Go** and **Powkiddy Q90-V90** allows you to play a wide variety of consoles/computers thanks to numerous emulators available to it as well some ports of games.
+> The custom firmware for **New BittBoy**, **Pocket Go** and **PowKiddy Q90-V90** allows you to play a wide variety of consoles/computers thanks to numerous emulators available to it as well some ports of games.
 The next resources and guides was made to help anyone to setup it to the console.

 <div align="center">